PRIMIS is proud to play a role in the PINCER Health Foundation Scaling Up Improvement Project.

 It is anticipated that the intervention will result in clinically important reductions in prescribing errors, reductions in medication-related hospital admissions and deaths, and net cost savings to the NHS.

-PRIMIS has worked closely with Prof Tony Avery, Dr Sarah Rodgers and colleagues within the University of Nottingham's Medical School from the beginnings of the first PINCER trial, to develop tools for practices to check their data for areas of interest and further investigation and to identify patients at risk of common prescribing errors.
+PRIMIS has worked closely with Prof Tony Avery, Dr Sarah Rodgers and colleagues within the University of Nottingham's School of Medicine for a number of years to develop the PINCER quality improvement tool to help practices improve their prescribing safety.

 PRIMIS has developed additional PINCER quality improvement tools to ensure that the needs of the roll-out project are met and pharmacists (or pharmacy technicians) and practices can participate effectively and accurately.